pomsky-lang/website/src/content/docs/blog/pomsky-0-12/index.md

 [blk:Basic_Latin] # new
 ```

 Note that the `In` prefix of Unicode blocks is omitted when using the `blk:` prefix.
-We strongly recommend using `blk:` because we will deprecate the `In` prefix in the future.
+It is recommended to use `blk:` because we will deprecate the `In` prefix in the future.

 ## Test subcommand

-The last Pomsky release added the `test` construct and a `--test` flag to run unit tests during compilation.
-This was a big step forward to make Pomsky expressions more correct and maintainable.
+Pomsky 0.11 added the `test` construct and a `--test` flag to run unit tests during compilation.
+This was a big step towards making Pomsky expressions more correct and maintainable.
 However, there was no easy way to test all Pomsky expressions in a project during a CI workflow.
-This has now been addressed with the `pomsky test` command:
+This has now been addressed with the new `pomsky test` command:

 <pre class="terminal">
 <span class='shell'>&gt; </span><span class='cmd'>pomsky</span> <span class='arg'>test</span> <span class='flag'>--path</span> <span class='arg'>examples/</span> <span class='flag'>-e</span> <span class='arg'>pcre2</span>